ronaldbosma/blog/content/blog/provision-azure-vm-in-azure-pipelines-environment.md

 Follow these steps to create a Personal Access Token (see [create a PAT](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=preview-page#create-a-pat) for more info):
 1. Log in to your Azure DevOps organization and open your team project.
-1. Open the user settings menu in the top right corner en choose Personal access tokens.
+1. Open the user settings menu in the top right corner and choose Personal access tokens.
 1. Choose New Token.
 1. Click the show all scopes link.
 1. Give the token access to the scopes 'Environment (Read & manage)' and 'Tokens (read & manage)'.